Add depth to your academic experiences

 This course provides a survey of leadership theories and introduction to the academic study of leadership using case studies and contexts of the leadership process; requires identifying personal leadership potential, articulation of a personalized leadership theory, and leadership concepts applied in a Campus Action Project.

-By participating in Mock Trial you will: Learn the basics of trial advocacy, and how to polish these basic skills so as to attain competitive success, Develop and sharpen your oral communication skills, Develop advanced research skills, Develop and sharpen your analytical ability, Learn through competition with your classmates and teams from other universities, and Be better prepared for law school.
+Learn the basics of trial advocacy and how to polish these basic skills to attain competitive success; sharpen your oral communication skills; develop advanced research skills.; develop and sharpen your analytical ability.; learn through competition with your classmates and teams from other universities; be better prepared for law school.

 GET IN TOUCH WITH Honors